Adamsky94/European_Motor_Museums/README.md

 I gave the pages a black frame on the top and bottom with the navbar and the footer.
 There is a light-grey background color applied to the whole site.
 It is mostly not visible but it was important because of the second half of the page.
 As I was thinking of creating a contrast to the imagery so the imported Google Maps map element have been styled to be monochrome.

+**Design update after the mentoring sessions**

+"After consulting with my mentor, Antonio suggested that I should defer from the original idea of having information hidden on the site, eg. having to click on a section to reveal buttons, then clicking on the buttons to reveal cards, then clicking on the cards flipping them to call a map on the back of each for the appropriate location.
+He suggested that data should be presented straight forward so I toned down on toggling visibility of sections on the site.
+I also scrapped the "having individual maps" idea in favor of a designated map section under the regional sections with all the museums marked on it.
+I used event listeners on the markers and on the infowindows for interactivity.
+I added a picture for each infowindow for the represented museum so the website's visitor would not just see the name of the place, but would also be visually reassured that they are clicking on the museum location they found interesting above on the site."

 -----------------

 ### Technologies Used